Financial Well-Being

 As a college student it is important to be well informed before making crucial decisions such as accepting a loan.
 There are many components that need to be taken into consideration.
 We have provided important information for you to think about before accepting or taking out a loan.

 All your hard work has paid off!
 Now it's time to pay back your loans.
-You must ask yourself:
+You must ask yourself: WHO do I have to make the payment to?
+Well, it depends on what type of loan you borrowed.

 Federal Student Loans If you borrowed a federal student loan you will be making payments to a loan servicer.
 A loan servicer is company that handles the billing and other services on your loan.
 The loan servicer will work with you on repayment plans and loan consolidation and will assist you with other tasks related to your federal student loan.
 It is important to maintain contact with your loan servicer.
 If your circumstances change at any time during your repayment period, your loan servicer will be able to help.
 Federal Loan Servicers include: Contact information can be found HERE.